Linus Coraggio

 exhibition, titled "Ramifications" at the Howl Arts Center in New York City.
-Corragio's work was also included in the exhibition "1970S Graffiti Today curated by Arnold Lehman the former durector of the Brooklyn Museum at Phillips Auction House in New York City alongside that of Al Diaz, Futura 2000, Fred Brathwaite, Lee Quinones, and Lady Pink and then again at Phillips in 2023 in the exhibition "Never Above 14th Street" curated by Kurt Boone and alongside such artists as Mike Bidlo, Keith Haring, David Wojnarowicz, Martin Wong, and David McDermott and Peter McGough.
+Corragio's work was also included in the exhibition "1970S Graffiti Today" curated by Arnold Lehman the former durector of the Brooklyn Museum at Phillips Auction House in New York City alongside that of Al Diaz, Futura 2000, Fred Braithwraite, Lee Quinones, and Lady Pink and then again at Phillips in 2023 in the exhibition "Never Above 14th Street" curated by Kurt Boone and alongside such artists as Mike Bidlo, Keith Haring, David Wojnarowicz, Martin Wong, and David McDermott and Peter McGough.